From Wikipedia, the free encyclopedia

 Captain Arturo Prat Base

-(Spanish: Base Naval Antartica "Arturo Prat") is a Chilean
+Base Naval Antartica "Arturo Prat"

-Iquique Cove
+Location in Antarctica Iquique Cove

 Greenwich Island